Start a Transition Group

-It’s easy to start a Transition mulling group.
+It’s easy to start a Transition group.
 You don’t need anyone’s permission.
 There is no paperwork to fill out.
 There are no dues to pay.
 You don’t have to report to anyone.
+You just need to …

 Extend the Invitation

-Choose a date and a location for a meeting.
-Ideally your first meeting is in a public place.
-Think about accessibility for persons with disabilities, for parents with small children, for persons with hearing difficulties.
+Choose a date and a location for a first meeting.
+Think about accessibility for people with disabilities, for parents with small children, for persons with hearing difficulties.
 Realize that there is no IDEAL location and you are just going to do the best you can.

 - Post a flyer in local coffee shops, libraries, grocery stores, community rooms

 - Ask your local library to include a display of Transition-related books with an announcement of your group.